Status and Distribution

 Finding the Moth

-Larva: feeds between spun leaves near the tip of the plant or along the stem often mining them.
+Larva: feeds between spun leaves near the tip of the plant, along the stem often mining them or occasionally within spun unopened flowers.
 The second brood larva overwinters full-fed within spun leaves, often fixed to the stem.

 Adult: flight activity unknown.